tlienart/layout-tester/syntax/code-2.md

 └── index.md
 ```

-you might have both `website/A/index.md` and `website/B/index.md` the command `\activate{.}`, which will activate respectively `website/A/Project.toml` and `website/B/Project.toml`.
+you might have both `website/A/index.md`, and `website/B/index.md`, with the command `\activate{.}`, which will activate respectively `website/A/Project.toml`, and `website/B/Project.toml`.
 Once either `A` or `B` has finished building, the main environment at `website/Project.toml` will be re-activated.

 \note{
-  There are Julia-based limitations to switching environments within a single session, and which version of the packages will be used.
+  There are [Julia-based limitations](https://github.com/JuliaLang/julia/issues/35663) when switching environments within a single session, specifically in terms
+  of what version of the packages will be used.
+   \lskip
   Generally, assume that it is not possible to switch environment with different version compatibility requirements in terms of a given package.
   So for instance if you hope to use `MyPkg@0.5` on page `A.md` and `MyPkg@0.6` on page `B.md`, things might not work as you hope.
+   \lskip

-  To keep things easy, ensure that your website environment and page environments don't have version clashes.
+  **TLDR**: to keep things easy, ensure that your website environment, and page environments don't have version clashes.
 }